 These recommendations are dramatically less than what you find in other countries, like Norway, where the government advocates that children receive up to 5 ml of cod liver oil (approximately 1000 mg EPA/DHA per day), starting when they are only 6 months old.
 These disparities suggests that the recommended dosages are not necessarily based on scientific evidence, but are instead related to the intake that seems realistic or feasible within a culture.

-Finding the optimal omega-3 serving for your children depends on their overall health, regular fish intake and diet, size and genetics.
+Finding the optimal omega-3 serving for your children depends on their overall health, diet, size and genetics.
 You can typically base the dose on the following guidelines: If your child is ages 5 – 15, 1,000 mg daily should be adequate.
 For older teens, the dosage can go up to 2000 mg per day.

 The good news is that consuming too much omega-3 has few known detrimental health effects.
 Some people may get loose stools if they take too large a dose of fish oil, or experience an increase in bleeding time.
 But typically, it stays within normal values.

 Now that we’ve covered the basics, let’s talk about the fun stuff…food!
-Boost your child’s brain power by make sure they get a the proper dose of omega-3.
-Swap out traditional lunchbox items for ones that are rich in the nutrient, but also delicious!
-Here are some ideas on how to prepare an omega-packed lunchbox:
+Here are some ideas on how to prepare an omega-3 packed lunchbox:

 Cookie Substitutes: Instead of packing a regular chocolate chip cookie or a sugary fruit snack (like a Fruit Roll-Up), throw in an Omega Cookie®.
-Each cookie is full of essential nutrients like vitamin D3, calcium, gluten-free oat fiber and, of course, omega-3 fatty acids (one contains seven regular fish oil capsules worth of omega-3!).
-Equally important, there are no processed ingredients such as trans fats, high fructose corn syrup or preservatives, and each cookie contains less sugar than an apple!
+Each cookie is full of essential nutrients like vitamin D3, gluten-free oat fiber and, of course, omega-3 fatty acids (one contains 2000 mg EPA/DHA).
+Equally important, there are no processed ingredients such as trans fats, high fructose corn syrup or preservatives in the product, and each cookie contains less sugar than an apple!

-A Healthy Take on the Candy Bar: Swap out a traditional chocolate bar for a chocolate-coated Omega Heaven®.
-This cookie is made of gluten-free steel cut oats, fresh omega-3 fish oil and enrobed in non-alkalized dark chocolate.
+A Healthy Take on the Candy Bar: Swap out a traditional chocolate bar for a chocolate-covered Omega Heaven®.
+This cookie is made of gluten-free oats, fresh omega-3 fish oil and enrobed in non-alkalized dark chocolate.
 The powerful trio of healthy ingredients provides a delicious dessert that will delight the taste buds of even the pickiest eaters.

-A quick note for lunch success: When you’re working with omega-3, it is important that the fish oil products stay as cool and fresh as possible.
-Also, be sure to pack a big drink.
+A quick note for lunch success: Be sure to pack a big drink.
 While it’s already important for children to drink enough fluids, Omega Cookie and Omega Heaven both contain a hefty dose of soluble oat fiber.
 Extra liquid is important to keep the intestinal tract functioning properly.

-While I wish I had had these healthy lunch solutions years ago, I hope that other nutrition-conscious parents can benefit from these suggestions today.
-By creating convenient, nutritious lunches that should satisfy even the pickiest eater, I believe we can boost our children’s brain and overall health.
+While I wish I had had these healthy lunch solutions years ago, I hope that other parents can benefit from these suggestions today.
+By making convenient, nutritious lunches more accessible, I believe we can boost our children’s brain and overall health.

 So let’s try the lunchbox challenge!
 Over the course of a few weeks, see if you notice a change in your children’s focus and attention as they eat more fresh, full-spectrum foods during the school day.